myelintek/documentation/user/webapp.rst

 `CVAT <https://cvat.org/>`_ is a data annotation tool, available as a WebApp in MLSteam.
 To setup CVAT:

-#) :ref:`Create a project-scoped dataset <create-and-manage-project-scoped-dataset>`
+#) :ref:`Create a project-scoped folder <create-and-manage-project-scoped-folder>`

 #) Create a CVAT WebApp from template.

     .. image:: /_static/imgs/user/webapp/setup_cvat_1.png
         :width: 600

-#) Input name and select desired dataset from the dropdown, then press "Create".
+#) Input name and select desired folder from the dropdown, then press "Create".
 Notice default credentials.

     .. image:: /_static/imgs/user/webapp/setup_cvat_2.png
         :width: 600